katcipis/toolbox/README.md

 Just a list of development tools that i find useful but cant use all the time (I'm really bad at remembering names :-).

+Actually it has more than development tools, it is more like a lot of interesting projects related to software development :-).

 ## Operational Systems